dear-clouds/userstyles/README.md

 I'll put all the userstyles i've created and maintain for various websites/platforms.
 Some styles may include design creations I made myself so please do not alter the images.
 Other than that, feel free to use my userstyles as a base for yours!

-## MDL-themes
-I'll add all my MyDramaList Themes here.
 You must install [Stylus](https://github.com/openstyles/stylus) before trying to install these or it will not work.

 Styles can be updated automatically via the add-on.

+## MDL-themes
+MyDramaList is a website for Asian Medias.
+Keep track of the shows and movies you've watched and find recommendations!

 ### 01. MDL Darker Version
 <p align="center">